-Launched in 1984 and running for seven years, the Matra-built glassfibre-bodied Espace was Europe’s first full-size MPV, effectively creating a whole new market that other manufacturers were destined to follow.
-A facelift in 1988 softened the front end a little, while the MkII Espace of ’91 brought a much more curvaceous style.
+Launched in 1984 and produced for seven years, the Matra-built, glassfibre-bodied Espace was Europe’s first full-size MPV, effectively creating a whole new market that other manufacturers were destined to follow.
+A facelift in 1988 softened the front end a little, while the MkII Espace of 1991 brought a much more curvaceous style.

-An immaculate low-mileage UK survivor might have a price tag beginning with a two, but such cars are now quite scarce.
 Prices have seen little real movement in recent years, making now a great time to buy.
-Laying claim to being an original, it promises to be a hopeful investment.
+And as the car that started it all, the Espace promises to be a hopeful investment.

 Fiat Multipla (1999-2010)

-In the same way that Renault created the full-size European MPV via the Espace, it performed a similar trick with the Scenic – a five-seater compact MPV with around the same footprint as a family hatch.
-Other companies jumped on the same bandwagon, including Fiat in 1998 with its quirky-looking Multipla, a car that could accommodate up to six adults thanks to its wide stance and three-abreast seating.
+In the same way that Renault created the full-size European MPV with the Espace, it performed a similar trick with the Scenic – a five-seater compact MPV with around the same footprint as a family hatchback.
+Other companies jumped on the same bandwagon, not least Fiat in 1998 with its infamously quirky-looking Multipla: a car that could accommodate up to six adults thanks to its wide stance and three-abreast seating.

 No other compact MPV looked like the Multipla, which its critics may say is a good thing.
-The facelift of 2004 toned things down, but all Multiplas depreciated heavily even by Fiat standards.
-Today, the earlier cars retain most originality of design, but their appeal is still limited.
+The facelift of 2004 toned things down, but all Multipla models depreciated heavily even by Fiat standards.
+Today, the earlier, pre-facelift cars retain most originality of design, but their appeal is still limited.

 Ford Galaxy (1995-2006)